 Take the missed dose as soon as you remember it.
 However, if you miss 1 day of icosapent ethyl, continue your regular dosing schedule.
 Do not take a double dose to make up for a dose missed on the previous day.
-You should not take more than four icosapent ethyl capsules in 1 day.

 What side effects can this medication cause?

 Icosapent ethyl may cause side effects.
 Tell your doctor if this symptom is severe or does not go away:

 Some side effects can be serious.
 If you experience any of these symptoms, call your doctor immediately or get emergency medical treatment:

 - fast and irregular heartbeat, lightheadedness, dizziness, shortness of breath, chest discomfort, or feeling faint